rosettatype/yrsa-rasa/README.md

 What makes Yrsa & Rasa project different is the design approach.
 It is a deliberate experiment in remixing existing typefaces to produce a new one.
 The Latin part is based on [Merriweather](http://sorkintype.com/fonts.html#mw) by Eben Sorkin.
 The Gujarati is based on David Březina’s [Skolar Gujarati](https://www.rosettatype.com/Skolar#gujarati).

-See the [Yrsa & Rasa project page](http://github.rosettatype.com/yrsa) for details.
+See the [Yrsa & Rasa project page](http://github.rosettatype.com/yrsa-rasa) for details.

 ## Download

-You can download the compiled fonts from [Fonts](https://github.com/rosettatype/yrsa-rasa/tree/master/fonts) folder of this repo or from the Google Fonts directory.
+You can download the compiled fonts from **Release** folder of this repo or from the Google Fonts directory.
+Alternatively, you can find the in Adobe Typekit (soon).

 ## Building the fonts from source

 If you want to compile the fonts from sources, read the [production README](documentation/README.md).

 ## Rosetta – world typography specialists